lniche/aphrodite-kt/README.md

 [English](README.md) | [简体中文](README-zh.md)

-Aphrodite is a template project based on Kotlin, Spring Boot 3 and Gradle, designed to help developers get started quickly and gain a deep understanding of the framework's usage process.
+Aphrodite is a template project based on Ktor, designed to help developers get started quickly and gain a deep understanding of the framework's usage process.
 The project provides comprehensive sample code and configuration, covering common development scenarios for easy learning and practice.
 In addition, Aphrodite also includes a container deployment template, which makes the project easy to deploy and manage in a modern cloud